volleyfreak/SETI/README.md

 # SETI - Searching for Extraterestial Intelligence

-A collection of notebooks that try to detect artificially inserted alien signals in large data set.
+A collection of notebooks that try to detect artificially inserted alien signals in a large data set.
 The challenge was taken from: https://www.kaggle.com/c/seti-breakthrough-listen.
 The dataset is also available on the kaggle website.

 ## Table of contents